 James Ferman ruled the roost.
 Despite his zeal for authoritarian adherence to the spirit as well as the letter of the law, which intimidated some film and video distributors of the day, he had the wisdom to reach out to the public in a series of

 road-shows to consult with audiences and critics alike, resulting in more relaxed interpretation of the law that allowed the over 18s greater freedom to decide what they watched, while tightening up on the lower age ratings to give adults greater

 confidence in the classification system when making decisions about the suitability of titles they were buying and renting for children's viewing.

-as a valuable sounding board for both sides to air ideas, concerns, solutions, news and views.
-This has resulted over recent years in a much faster and more flexible classification process, plus many innovations, ranging from directors' cuts, the
+1998, as a valuable sounding board for both sides to air ideas, concerns, solutions, news and views.
+This has resulted over recent years in a much faster and more flexible classification process, plus many innovations, ranging from directors'

-distributors' extranet for online submissions, the launch of the unique BBFC.Online system for voluntary classification of content as well as internet retailers and aggregators who make our content available to users, up-dated fee structures for
+cuts, the distributors' extranet for online submissions, the launch of the unique BBFC.Online system for voluntary classification of content as well as internet retailers and aggregators who make our content available to users, up-dated fee

 These initiatives, many proposed by the BBFC itself, have contributed to a sense of working in partnership -- eons away from the rigid and remote regulator-versus-regulated relationship that existed 15 years ago.
 Distributors trust the BBFC and

 the majority acknowledge that self-regulation in this country would not achieve the same public confidence that exists in our classification regime today.
 Furthermore, industry recognises the value of the BBFC's efforts to keep in touch with